thousandbrainsproject/tbp.monty/rfcs/efficient_saccades.md

 Note: there is one part of our code that already implements SC-like behavior -- `GetGoodView`.
 This code uses raw sensor data and coordinates obtained via `DepthTo3DLocations`.
 With this data, it decides where it ought to look, and computes the necessary "look" actions used directly by the motor system.
 Niels has proposed reworking `GetGoodView` as an intermediate step to guide the development of this new system.
 I haven't given it much thought yet, but given that `GetGoodView` employs both translating and orienting actions, it could be an interesting spot to explore how motor systems decide which actions to perform to achieve a goal state.

 # Footnotes
 [^1]: For more discussion on how evidence drop-offs indicate changes to the sensed object's identity, see [RFC 9](https://github.com/thousandbrainsproject/tbp.monty/pull/196).
-Also see [here](https://thousandbrainsproject.readme.io/docs/use-off-object-observations) for a general discussion about how off-object observations may be used in the future.
+Also see ["Use Off-Object Observations"](https://thousandbrainsproject.readme.io/docs/use-off-object-observations) for a general discussion about how off-object observations may be used in the future.

 [^2]: While this document is focused on inference, the model-free mechanisms proposed in this RFC seem well-suited to help improve unsupervised learning.